Register a pool or spa

 Registration process

-After you’ve registered your pool or spa you will receive a letter from Council confirming the next step, including details of when your pool or spa was constructed, the applicable standard, and the due date for the lodgement of the compliance certificate.
+After you’ve registered your pool or spa you will receive a letter from Council that includes details of when your pool or spa was constructed, the applicable standard, and the due date for the lodgement of the compliance certificate.